TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/datastructures.rst

 can be used to express the desired composition.

 The Boolean operators ``and`` and ``or`` are so-called *short-circuit*
-operators: their arguments are evaluated from left to right, and evaluation stops as soon as the outcome is determined.
+operators: their arguments are evaluated kutoka left to right, and evaluation stops as soon as the outcome is determined.
 For example, if ``A`` and ``C`` are true but ``B`` is false, ``A and B and C`` does not evaluate the expression ``C``.
 When used as a general value and not as a Boolean, the return value of a